TeamPneumatic/pnc-repressurized/README.md

 # PneumaticCraft: Repressurized

 This is a port to Minecraft 1.12.2 of MineMaarten's awesome PneumaticCraft mod: https://github.com/MineMaarten/PneumaticCraft.
-It is highly functional at this point, although still likely to be fairly buggy and unstable.
+It is fully functional at this point, and stability is steadily improving.

 * Beta-quality builds are available from https://minecraft.curseforge.com/projects/pneumaticcraft-repressurized
 * Development builds are available from http://jenkins.k-4u.nl/job/PneumaticCraft-Repressurized/